-HLAR will provide training, resources and materials to prepare you to care for a foster animal.
-The HLAR team will be there to support you every step of the way, and when it comes time, we’ll help you prepare to say goodbye to your foster charges as they head to their loving homes.
+HLAR will provide training, resources, and materials to prepare you to care for a foster animal.
+The HLAR team will be there to support you every step of the way, and when it comes time, we’ll help you prepare to say goodbye to your pup or kitty as they head to their loving homes.

 How long does fostering last and will it cost anything?

-Foster time periods typically range anywhere from two weeks to several months, depending on the animal’s needs.
-HLAR provides all foster caregivers the food, equipment and supplies they need to care for their animals, and we cover all of the animal’s medical expenses, including medication.
+Time periods typically range anywhere from two weeks to several months, depending on the animal’s needs.
+HLAR provides all foster caregivers the food, equipment, and supplies they need to care for their animals, and we cover all of the animal’s medical expenses, including medication.
 You need only provide your home, attention, and love for your foster animals!

 Fostering saves two lives!

-It is our priority to find he right family, as well as ease the transition for the animal from shelter to (foster) rescue to adoption.
+It is our priority to find the right family, as well as ease the transition for the animal from shelter to rescue to adoption.
 With that being said, we have instituted a policy specific to our foster families in which: